statamic/migrator/README.md

 ![Statamic 3.0+](https://img.shields.io/badge/Statamic-3.0+-FF269E?style=for-the-badge&link=https://statamic.com)

-Make migrating from v2 to v3 all the moar easier! 🤘
+🤘 Make migrating from v2 to v3 all the moar easier!

-> See the migratior in action in [this screencast](https://youtu.be/OeXbaeuJrws).
+📺 See the migrator in action [in this screencast](https://youtu.be/OeXbaeuJrws).

 - [Installation](#installation)
 - [Getting started](#getting-started)